decentralized-identity/presentation-exchange/spec/spec.md

 validation required by a given Verifier are left to the Verifier's systems, code and business processes to define and execute.

+During validation, each Input Descriptor Object ****MUST**** refer to only a singular presentation within a _Presentation Submission_, such that all checks refer to properties within the same container and protected by the same digital signature, if the format supports digital signatures.
+Examples of discrete containers include Verifiable Presentations as defined in W3C Verifiable Credentials, OpenID Connect Tokens, and JSON Web Tokens.
+This is to ensure that related requirements, for example, "given name" and "family name" within the same _Input Descriptor Object_ also come from the same container.

 ### Embed Targets

 The following section details where the _Presentation Submission_ is to be